Maine Coon Lifespan:

 by: HRH Kitty Kitty

-I believe her previous "owner" had her fixed well over 10 years ago.
-2 years ago, she had 2 abscessed teeth & quite luckily, I quickly noticed & got her immediate help!
+I believe her previous owner had her spayed over 10 years ago.
+Two years ago, she had two abscessed teeth, and thankfully, I noticed the issue quickly and got her the help she needed.

 Soulmate to HRH Kitty Kitty